LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 MIR algorithms are designed to accept a Conduit node containing various options that can influence how the algorithm operates.
 The MIR algorithm copies the options node to the memory space where it will be used.
+The only required option is ``matset``, the name of the matset to operate on.
+Other options have sensible defaults described in the table below.

 +---------------------------------+------------------------------------------------------+
 | Option                          | Description                                          |